Application period for the academic year 2023-24 has ended.

 Support for Grantees with Disabilities

 Extra funding support is available for grantees with disabilities.
 If you have a disability that would cause additional costs for the grant term, contact the Foundation to discuss reasonable accommodations.
-Email the Foundation ([email protected]) by the grant application deadline your self-assessment with a description of the disability and the specific accommodations requested.
+Email your self-assessment with a description of the disability and the specific accommodations requested to the Foundation contact listed at the bottom of this page by the grant application deadline.

 Please note that disclosing the need for disability accommodation does not affect the review and selection process.